Abu-Jabr/Pig-Game/README.md

 This is a simple static DOM game that can be played by 2 players using the same device

+To open game, just open the index.html file in the root folder using a web browser.

 GAME RULES:

 - The game has 2 players, playing in rounds